sterben-Dev10/SaveWizard-Resources/Scripts/README.md

 `--skipchecks` skips certain checks within the script that validate if it should write where it needs to.

 > `python3 DS_Structures.py checkpoint.dat --skipchecks all`
-> **WARNING:** only use this if you know what you are doing & are not affraid of possible save corruption.
+> **WARNING:** only use this if you know what you are doing & are not afraid of possible save corruption.
-> this is only ment for debug cases.
+> this is only meant for debug cases.

-`--debug2` restores the file form backup after writes.
+`--debug2` restores the file from backup after writes.

 > `python3 DS_Structures.py checkpoint.dat --debug2`
-> this is intedned to see what edits would have been made without making them.
+> this is intended to see what edits would have been made without making them.

-`--logs` Speicify a file to write logs to.
+`--logs` Specify a file to write logs to.

 > `python3 DS_Structures.py checkpoint.dat --logs log1.txt`

-`--roads` Attempt to include roads & misc stucutres missed by the main script.
+`--roads` Attempt to include roads & misc structures missed by the main script.

 > `python3 DS_Structures.py checkpoint.dat --roads`
-> this is extremely experimental, expect game crashes or save corruption or soft locs. (missing interaction buttons from delivery terminals)
+> this is extremely experimental, expect game crashes or save corruption, softlocks. (missing interaction buttons from delivery terminals)
+> this runs separately from the main script & does not include the same changes from the main script.

 **Note:** if the game softlocks on you & unable to contribute to the bridge construction In order No. 10

-Edit the following varribles to following in the script:
+Edit the following variables to following in the script:
 ```
 struct_lvl = 1
 float_val = 10.0